 I think you know now that I spent three weeks almost always hosted by various Iranians.
 Therefore I didn’t visit all the touristic spots to see in Iran, and I didn’t follow the “classic” itinerary tourists in Iran usually do.
 I didn’t want to tell my hosts “I’m just staying two days at your place, I have other things to see, actually I don’t give a fuck about your hospitality!“.
 In fact, in three weeks, I only stayed in Tehran, Isfahan and Shiraz.
 Some people see a lot more in 10-15 days.
 Oh and I also passed by Mashhad but I didn’t stay in the city (I went there to go to Ashgabat, in Turkmenistan).
 If you’re traveling in the area, here are the best places to visit in Middle East.

-Anyway, in two weeks in Iran, you can start with Tehran (no need to stay too long), spend a day in Qom, a religious city, keep going south to Kashan, and then Isfahan, Yazd and Shiraz.
+Anyway, here’s what to do in Iran.
+In two weeks in Iran, you can start with Tehran (no need to stay too long), spend a day in Qom, a religious city, keep going south to Kashan, and then Isfahan, Yazd and Shiraz.
 I’m not a travel guide but you get it, from north to south.
 That’s what most people do.
 If you have more time, you can also go to Tabriz, spend a day in the desert, and why not go to Mashhad, but it’s far from everything.

 I guess that’s it!
 I wrote everything I know about this country!
 After reading a lot about Iran online, before going there, I thought I knew a lot about the country, but actually no!
 Most of the information in this article, I had them just talking to people there!
 And as I always do, watching people!
 I hope this article has been useful!
 Feel free to comment if there is missing/incorrect information!